Barbclabornia: Paleoecology

 Based on the locations where a majority of specimens have been found, being freshwater dominant and tetrapod-bearing, Barbclabornia is most likely a freshwater species, inhabiting coastal plains of North America.
+Combined δ18OP and 87Sr/86Sr measurements confirm that Barbclabornia was a freshwater inhabitant.

 The diet of Barbclabornia can be inferred from its teeth, jaws, and size.
 Paleontologist Gary D. Johnson initially proposed that the shark could only bite down on its prey and swallow it whole.
 This would give it a diet of less active prey, primarily small fish, amphibians, and arthropods.
-However, Johnson alongside Jiri Zidek, William May, and Alvie Claborn would instead compare the large shark with numerous tiny teeth to be analogous to modern filter feeding sharks, the Basking Shark and Whale Shark.
+However, Johnson alongside Jiri Zidek, William May, and Alvie Claborn would instead compare the large xenacanth with numerous tiny teeth to be analogous to modern filter feeding sharks, the Basking Shark and Whale Shark.
 This would indicate that Barbclabornia was a filter feeder which would primarily consume zooplankton.